 WRITING STEP 9

-After the cover is complete, I submit both the book cover and manuscript to CreateSpace to order a proof copy.
+After the cover is complete, I submit both the book cover and manuscript to Kindle Direct Publishing to order a proof copy.
 After I receive the proof copy, I’ll review the manuscript (and the book cover alignments).
 The printed book provides a birds-eye view to discover any last-minute issues that I didn’t identify before.
 I might buy additional proof copies if I found any errors.
 This process can take anywhere from two weeks to over a month.
 Don’t be in a rush to publish the book.
 You want a quality product.

 WRITING STEP 10